 Pension schemes nearly always include supplemental cover in the form of partner and orphans’ pensions.
 The amount of the benefit depends on the employee’s salary and the total potential years of service at the employer.
-The insured amount of partner and/or orphan’s pension is paid out in the form of an annuity.
+The insured amount of the partner and/or orphan’s pension is paid out in the form of an annuity.
 The partner’s pension has a lifelong payout.
-The orphan’s pension is paid out up to age 18 of the child (max age 27 if the child studies).
+The orphan’s pension is paid out up to the age of 18 (max age 27 if the child studies).
 Employers may opt for a fixed benefit or one that increases.

 An accident insurance policy pays out benefits in the event of an employee’s death or disability resulting from an accident.

 Group health insurance

 A health insurance policy covers the costs incurred by employees (and their children aged under 18 years) due to illness, such as expenses for medical care and treatment.
 Employees typically pay for the policy’s premium, although some employers choose to pay the premiums on behalf of their employees and sometimes for their partners as well.

 In addition to state benefits and (insured) employee benefits, employers will often provide a range of additional benefits to help recruit and retain employees.
 The most common fringe benefits are below: